fridajoymatt/ECOMERCE-EN-LARAVEL/README.md

 <body>
     <div class="card">
         <h1 align="center">ECOMERCE-EN-LARAVEL</h1>
-        <p align="center">This is an E-commerce website.
+        <p align="center">This is an E-commerce website, just like any other.
+Here, we have the ability to retrieve the list of customers, their orders, and process their orders.
+With CinetPay, customers have the option to make their purchases.
 I have attached project screenshots during its execution.
 Contact me for a demo.</p>
       <h2 align="center">Connect with me</h2>

 <div align="center">